dubzzz/fast-check-examples/README.md

 The examples provided in this repository always come with a readme file and an implementation based on fast-check.
 The readme should describe briefly the algorithm being tested and give examples of properties that might be applied.

-**famous packages** directory contains examples of bugs that have been discovered using fast-check on famous npm repositories.

 ## More on Property Based Testing

 More details on Property based testing at: